ElsonFilho/PowerBI_BigOrganics/README.md

 You can use Bar Charts for this.
 Example:
 ![BarCharts Loyalty and Region](Screenshots/BigOrganics_16.png)

+Before we proceed, notice that on Gender we have the values: F (female), M (male), U (Unknow) and blank.
+Let's treat this and replace the blanks as U.

 Now, using this report, try to understand the factors influencing the Organics Purchase.
 You can select the values on the Donut Chart and verify how the other charts change.
 ![Report](Screenshots/BigOrganics_17.png)

+The key influencers visual helps you identify the factors that impact a metric of interest.
+It analyzes your data, prioritizes the most significant factors, and presents them as key influencers.